ruromgar/invoice-exporter-wpf-releases/README.md

 Bug fixing: 'Create new company' feature was duplicating the generic DB schema instead of the chosen one.

 ## v1.9
-New requirement: adding support for invoices just for supplies, with no import at all, according to Spanish legislation.
+New requirement: adding support for invoices just for supplies, with no value at all, according to Spanish legislation.